-- A five year study published today in the Journal of the American Medical Association documented the link between depression and an increased risk of heart disease was due largely to behavior patterns such as lack of exercise and poor dietary selections than any direct correlation.
+- A five year study published today in the Journal of the American Medical Association documented the link between depression and an increased risk of heart disease was due largely to behavior patterns such as lack of exercise and poor dietary selections than any other direct correlation.
 A major challenge, the study concluded, is instituting proper patient intervention with techniques that make exercise achievable and consistent.
 Treadmill desks make exercise automatic and have been shown in many previous studies to decrease the risk of heart disease and the onset of mild depressions.

 The study was led by Dr. Mary Whooley.
 She and her colleagues tracked and measured the symptoms of depression in 1,017 outpatients previously identified with stable coronary heart disease.
 Their data was then interpreted by a variety of models designed to differentiate between cardiovascular events, health levels, and depression, measured against behavioral and biological factors.